Entrepreneurship: Religious

-Religious entrepreneurship refers to both the use of entrepreneurship to pursue religious ends as well as how religion impacts entrepreneurial pursuits.
-While religion is a central topic in society, it is largely overlooked in entrepreneurship research.
+— though Clal, a Jewish think-tank and training institute, has collaborated with Columbia Business School to offer an MBA-level spiritual-entrepreneurship course.

 The inclusion of religion may transform entrepreneurship including a focus on opportunities other than profit as well as practices, processes and purpose of entrepreneurship.
-Gümüsay suggests a three pillars model to explain religious entrepreneurship: The pillars are the entrepreneurial, socio-economic/ethical, and religio-spiritual in the pursuit of value, values, and the metaphysical.
+Gümüsay suggests a three-pillars model to explain religious entrepreneurship: the pillars are the entrepreneurial, socio-economic/ethical, and religio-spiritual in the pursuit of value, values, and the metaphysical.

 Feminist

 A feminist entrepreneur is an individual who applies feminist values and approaches through entrepreneurship, with the goal of improving the quality of life and well-being of girls and women.
 Many are doing so by creating "for women, by women" enterprises.
 Feminist entrepreneurs are motivated to enter commercial markets by desire to create wealth and social change, based on the ethics of cooperation, equality and mutual respect.
 These endeavours can have the effect of both empowerment and emancipation.